 - ¼ teaspoon garlic powder

-- Fill a pot with cold water.
-Add potatoes.
+- Place potatoes into a large pot and cover with cold water (there should be an inch or two of water above the potatoes, basically ensuring that they are fully submerged and covered by the water).
 Bring to a boil, season water with salt (about ½ teaspoon).
-Cover with lid slightly ajar and cook 8 to 10 minutes, or until potatoes are just fork tender.
+Cover with lid slightly ajar and cook 8 to 10 minutes, or until potatoes are just fork-tender.
 Drain, rinse with a little cold water and drain again.
-Place on a tea towel lined baking sheet to dry out a little.Note: You can cook eggs with the potatoes if you wish.
+Place on a (clean) tea towel-lined baking sheet to dry out a little.Note: You can cook eggs with the potatoes if you wish.
 Otherwise cook them separately until they are hard boiled.

 - Meanwhile, preheat oven to 375 degrees Fahrenheit.

-- Place bacon on a sheet pan and bake for15 to 20 minutes or until crispy.
+- Place bacon onto a sheet pan and bake for 15 to 20 minutes or until crispy.
 Remove and drain on brown paper towel.

-- Place cooked potatoes in a large bowl.
-Add cooked chopped eggs, crumbled cooked bacon , pickle, cheese and green onion.
+- Place cooked potatoes into a large bowl.
+Add cooked chopped eggs, crumbled cooked bacon, pickle, cheese and green onion.
 Note: If desired, reserve a little green onion and bacon for garnish (optional).

-- In a small bowl, mix together mayo, Dijon mustard, cider vinegar, dill, salt, pepper, cayenne, onion and garlic powder.
-Pour over potato mixture and mix to combine.
-Garnish with green onion and bacon, if desired.
-Enjoy!
+- In a small bowl, whisk together the mayo, Dijon mustard, cider vinegar, dill, salt, black pepper, cayenne pepper powder, onion powder and garlic powder until smooth an combined.
+Pour over potato mixture and stir until everything is well combined.

 Nutrition (ESTIMATE ONLY)